Hollywood mourns the death of Betty White - ExBulletin

 She was playful, loving and intelligent.
 We all knew that day would come, but that didn’t take away the feeling of loss.
 It was certainly a national treasure, he writes.

-Finally, Ava DuVernay summed up in numbers an endless legacy: 99 years here and millions of laughs behind it.
-It is quite fantastic.
+Finally, Ava DuVernay summed up in numbers an unbeatable legacy: 99 years here and millions of laughs behind.
+It is quite fantastic. “

 Sources